Variational quantum algorithm for generalized eigenvalue problems of non-Hermitian systems: Quantum process snapshot

-To compare the QPS circuits in Fig. \ref{QPS} and Fig. \ref{figer:1}, we performed numerical simulations with randomly generated unitary matrices (two $4\times4$ unitary matrices and four $8\times8$ unitary matrices).
+To compare the QPS circuits in Fig. \ref{QPS} with that in Fig. \ref{figer:1}, we perform numerical simulations with randomly generated unitary matrices (two $4\times4$ unitary matrices and four $8\times8$ unitary matrices).
 Fig. \ref{QPS2} and Fig. \ref{QPS4} show the relationship between the number of shots and the root mean squared error for both circuit designs.
 The results demonstrate that the circuit structure in Fig. \ref{figer:1} maintains measurement accuracy and error ranges comparable to the Fig. \ref{QPS}.
 For operational convenience, we adopt the scheme presented in Fig. \ref{figer:1} in this study.